AJBroomfield/fundamental-project/README.md

 # DnD Dice Storage
 ## Introduction
-The overall objective of this project is to create a CRUD application with utilisation of supporting tools, methodologies ad technologies and technologies that encapsulate all core modules covered during training.
+The overall objective of this project is to create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
 The application must meet the following requirements:
 * Trello Board
 * Relational Database with ERD